 Muskoka and surrounding Northern Ontario is a beautiful backdrop for couples looking to elope.
 It also just so happens to be right in my backyard so I’m a little biased.

-Eloping is a huge opportunity to kiss the bloated guests lists and potentially enormous price tag associated with a typical wedding day.
+Like small weddings, eloping is a huge opportunity to toss the bloated guests lists and potentially enormous price tag associated with a typical wedding day.
 But even when scaled down, it deserves some planning and consideration.

 There are many things to consider when planning your elopement and in the beginning stages things can feel pretty daunting.
 No worries though, I’m here to clear the decks and help dial in your focus.
 Here are my key tips for planning an elopement: